mykola-mokhnach/appium-windows-driver/README.md

 appium:prerun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed prior to the WinAppDriver session startup.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details.
 Example: `{script: 'Get-Process outlook -ErrorAction SilentlyContinue'}` appium:postrun | An object containing either `script` or `command` key.
 The value of each key must be a valid PowerShell script or command to be executed after WinAppDriver session is stopped.
 See [Power Shell commands execution](#power-shell-commands-execution) for more details. appium:newCommandTimeout | How long (in seconds) the driver should wait for a new command from the client before assuming the client has stopped sending requests.
 After the timeout, the session is going to be deleted. `60` seconds by default.
-Setting it to zero disables the timer.
+Setting it to zero disables the timer. appium:wadUrl | Allows to provide a custom URL to the WAD server.
+The server must be already running when a new session starts.
+If this URL is provided explicitly then the driver won't try to either autodetect or start WinAppDriver automatically, and it is expected that the server lifecycle is managed externally.

 ## Driver Scripts